 This is one of the best pieces I've ever read on polyamoury, and I strongly encourage you to give it a whirl: http://www.makezine.enoughenough.org/newpoly2.html

 I should also mention that my politics are pretty anarchistic--I won't stand for any racist, sexist, homophobic, transphobic, classist, ableist, sizist, or otherwise oppressive "jokes" or comments, so if that's your kind of humour then don't bother to contact me.
 That being said, I also recognize that nobody is perfect and that we all make mistakes and errors in judgement--myself included.
-As someone who is always trying to be a better person, I want to be called out (gently) if I say or do problematic things, and I expect my friends and partners to be equally open to it.
+As someone who is always trying to be a better person, I want to be informed (gently) if I say or do problematic things, and I expect my friends and partners to be equally open to it.